The Québec maritime Blog

 Freshness and fine dining

 The Îles de la Madeleine call to mind the sea, and the sea means plenty of seafood.
 In a land where freshness and fine dining are the rule, a typical seafood dish features the one and only island lobster.
 The traditional know-how of the Islands’ fishers, together with the quality of the surroundings in which this precious crustacean is harvested, have established the island lobster’s world-wide reputation.
 To savour this dish and other delicacies of the Gulf of St. Lawrence (including mussels, scallops, shrimp and fish), discover local specialties such as the famous pot-en-pot (seafood pot pie) and enjoy all gourmet facets of the Islands (such as meat and deli products, fresh produce, baked goods, alcoholic beverages and honey).
-Keep an eye out for the Le Bon Goût frais des Îles de la Madeleine logo (which means “delicious and fresh from the Islands" – website in French only).
+Keep an eye out for the Le Bon Goût Frais des Îles de la Madeleine logo (website in French only).
 This label (which means “A Fresh Taste of the Islands”) certifies producers, points of sale and restaurants that showcase the best of the Islands’ local products.
 If you’re in the mood for fine dining, look no further than the restaurants of La Salicorne in Grande-Entrée, Auberge Chez Denis à François in Havre-Aubert and Château Madelinot in Fatima.
 You will also want to try Domaine du Vieux Couvent in Havre-aux-Maisons, La Table des Roy in L’Étang-du-Nord and Café de la Grave at the La Grave heritage site in Havre-Aubert.

 To tantalize your taste buds even more, you can visit the Fumoir d’Antan smokehouse.
 The Arseneau brothers offer a sampling of their traditional smoked herring as they proudly explain their trade, a story that goes back four generations.